Note: The image above is comprised of the 2019 in-person and the 2020 virtual event

 - approaches used to sustain guideline implementation with a focus on outcomes

 The virtual posters are categorized by BPSO designation status, health-care sector, BPSO process and clinical and healthy work environment BPGs.
-This gallery will be available until early 2022 and each poster features contact information to allow follow-up discussion.
+Each poster features contact information provided by the BPSO to allow networking and follow-up discussion.

 Note: RNAO has not vetted or endorsed the posted items as they are posted by the BPSO contact.